Understanding alerts in Log Analytics

 Number of results alert rules create a single alert when the number of records returned by the search query exceed the specified threshold.

-The threshold for a Number of results alert rule is simply greater than or less than a particular value.
+The threshold for a Number of results alert rule is greater than or less than a particular value.
 If the number of records returned by the log search match this criteria, then an alert is created.

 This type of alert rule is ideal for working with events such as Windows event logs, Syslog, and Custom logs.
 You may want to create an alert when a particular error event gets created, or when multiple error events are created within a particular time window.